 Cobbler filling:

-- 300 grams vegan mince [fresh/frozen or rehydrated dried mince]
+- 300 grams vegan mince [fresh or frozen]

 - 140 grams celery [2 sticks] diced small